nikhilaravi/recommendation-engine/README.md

 ## Collaborative Filtering

 This approach uses the collective intelligence and behaviour of the entire user base to generate recommendations and is content agnostic.

-Looks at users who's behaviour and interests resemble the given users and bases recommendations on this data.
+The algorithm would look at users who's behaviour and interests resemble the query user and base recommendations on this data.

 A matrix representation can be used with users on one dimension and items on the other.
 Each cell contains a binary entry: 1 = item liked 0 = item disliked.
 If the user hasn't seen the item the cell would be left empty so for a large user and item space the matrix is likely to be very sparse.